yairm210/Unciv/docs/Developers/Building-Locally.md

 ## Code Smells

 You can run `detekt` to check for code smells and other linting issues.
 To do so download [detekt-cli](https://github.com/detekt/detekt/releases/latest) (the zip file) and unzip it.
 Then to generate the reports go to the Unciv top directory and run one of the following commands to generate the report.
+NOTE: If you're using windows, replace `detekt-cli` with `detekt-cli.bat`.
 - For detecting warnings: `PATH/TO/DETEKT/detekt-cli --parallel --report html:detekt/reports.html --config detekt/config/detekt-warnings.yml
   `
 - For detecting errors: `PATH/TO/DETEKT/detekt-cli --parallel --report html:detekt/reports.html --config detekt/config/detekt-errors.yml